Skip to content

 While many visitors head to the floating markets or the busy night markets of Patpong and Khao San Road, I want to show you a different side of Bangkok’s food scene.
 The real flavor of the city is found in smoky alleys, bustling morning markets, and neighborhood corners where locals have eaten for generations.
 This is authentic Thai cuisine: the heart of Bangkok’s culinary world.

-If you’re ready to explore beyond the usual spots, join Bites and Travel as we uncover hidden gems and local favorites.
+If you’re ready to explore beyond the usual spots, join us as we uncover local favorites.
 Discover where locals enjoy breakfast, midnight snacks, and must-try dishes.
 This is your guide to eating like a local in one of the world’s greatest food cities.

 Bustling Asian indoor market or alleyway with vendors on both sides, featuring bright sun rays dramatically shining through the roof opening onto the people below.